SalFell/SalFell/README.md

 ## Hello, I'm Salvador Felipe 👋
-👨‍🎓Bachelors in Computer Science from CSU, Fullerton;
-👨‍💻Software Developer at Crescent Software, Inc.;
+👨‍🎓Bachelors in Computer Science from CSU, Fullerton| 👨‍💻Software Developer at Crescent Software, Inc.| Systems Programmer at KCstudios.games;
-Sun's Edge Game Dev. / Programmer;

 Let's make something and learn from eachother 😄